Theme Aspect Argumentation Model for Handling Fallacies: Understanding the Semantics of ` 's and ` 's

-Identifying what can be an attack or a support in the context of theme aspect argumentation model, however, is far from trivial, requiring attention to detail: we ought to observe the relations carefully through a concrete $\mathcal{D}$.
-Thus, we refer to Figure \ref{fig_boolean_algebra} for reasoning about them, assuming that $x$ is an aspect ``{\it purchasing a fire insurance}'' and $y$ is an aspect ``{\it purchasing a homeowners insurance}''.
-For a compact description, we abbreviate $\{\neg x \in D \mid x \in D'\}$ by $\neg D'$ for any $D' \subseteq D$.
-For any $D' \subseteq D$, we also denote by $\bigwedge D'$ an infimum of $D'$ (which always exists in $D$; Cf. Technical Preliminaries).
+Identifying what can be an attack or a support in the context of the theme aspect argumentation model, however, is far from trivial, requiring attention to detail: we ought to observe the relationships carefully through a concrete complete Boolean algebra $\mathcal{D}$.
+Thus, we refer to Figure \ref{fig_boolean_algebra} for reasoning about them, assuming that $x$ is an aspect ``{\it purchasing fire insurance}'' and $y$ is an aspect ``{\it purchasing homeowners insurance}''.
+Assume $D$ is the underlying set of $\mathcal{D}$, for a compact description, we abbreviate $\{\neg x \in D \mid x \in D'\}$ by $\neg D'$ for any $D' \subseteq D$.
+For any $D' \subseteq D$, we also denote by $\bigwedge D'$ an infimum of $D'$ (which always exists in $D$; Cf. section \ref{subsec_technical_preliminaries}).